 These rice flour crepes can be made for breakfast, a dessert, or part of a savory dish.

-I learned to make crepes using Julia Child’s recipe from the Mastering the Art of French Cooking where you had to prepare the batter in a blender and refrigerate it overnight.
+I learned to make crepes using Julia Child’s classic crepes recipe from Mastering the Art of French Cooking.

-These days I make gluten free crepes using white rice flour.
+These days I make gluten free crepe recipes using white rice flour.

 How to make gluten free crepes